Patsy Mink: Early years and education

 Takemoto began her education at the Hāmākua Poko Grammar School when she was four and then transferred in 4th grade to the Kaunoa English Standard School a mostly-white school attended only by students who could speak English and pass the entrance examination.
 She felt isolated and found the atmosphere unfriendly.
 She entered Maui High School one year before Honolulu was attacked by Japan.
 Despite the local Japanese being treated as if they were enemies, Takemoto ran for and won her first election, becoming student body president in her senior year.
 She was the first girl to serve as president of the student body and graduated as class valedictorian in 1944.

-Takemoto moved to Honolulu where she attended the University of Hawaii at Mānoa with medical school and a career in medicine her ultimate goal.
+Takemoto moved to Honolulu where she attended the University of Hawaiʻi at Mānoa with medical school and a career in medicine her ultimate goal.
 During her sophomore year, she was elected president of the Pre-Medical Students Club and was selected as a member of the varsity debate team.
 In 1946, she decided to move to the mainland and spent one semester enrolled at Wilson College, a small women's college in Chambersburg, Pennsylvania.
 Unsatisfied with the school, Takemoto transferred to the University of Nebraska.
 The university had a long-standing racial segregation policy whereby students of color lived in different dormitories from the white students.
 This angered Takemoto, and she organized and created a coalition of students, parents, administrators, employees, alumni, sponsoring businesses and corporations.
 She was elected president of the Unaffiliated Students of the University of Nebraska, a "separate" student government for non-white students who were prevented from joining fraternities, sororities, and regular dormitories.
 Takemoto and her coalition successfully lobbied to end the university's segregation policies the same year.